 The Company translates the assets and liabilities of non-U.S. subsidiaries into U.S. dollars at year-end exchange rates.
 Income and expense items are translated at average exchange rates during the year.
-Cumulative translation adjustments are shown as a separate component of Shareholders' Equity.
+Foreign currency translation adjustments are shown as a component of Other comprehensive income (loss) on the Statements of Comprehensive Loss.